miguelangelooscardoso/miguelangelooscardoso.github.io/_posts/2021-02-02-Structural-optimizations-in-SPR-KKR-and-VASP.md

 \end{figure}
 \clearpage

-Figure \ref{KKR_VASP} shows SPR-KKR structural parameters optimization above and VASP below.
+The figure shows SPR-KKR structural parameters optimization above and VASP below.
 At left, optimizations were made using LDA and at right using GGA.
 With SPR-KKR no energy minimum was found, however with VASP absolute minimums were found to (0.86,1.00) and (0.96,1.00) with LDA and GGA, respectively.
 While c/a is approximately equal to the experimental one reported by Keshavarz et al. \cite{KESHAVARZ2019793}, volume is too far away from it in the LDA case.
 Therefore, the optimized volumes are V$^{GGA}$=96.1\AA$^{3}$ and V$^{LDA}$=86.1 \AA$^{3}$.
-A major effort was made to reach a minimum value with GGA using SPR-KKR.